Core-periphery structure in networks: a statistical exposition

-Now that we have a representation for our network, we move on to modeling it.
-Let $A\sim P$ mean that $A_{ij}\sim\mathsf{Bernoulli}(P_{ij})$.
-Additionally, conditional on $P$, each entry in $A$ is independent.
-Thus, $P$ serves as the {\it data-generating matrix} so we focus on $P$ in order to generate networks.
-The simplest network model is the {\it Erd\"{o}s-R\'{e}nyi} (ER) model \citep{erdos1959} where $P_{ij}=p$ for all $i\neq j$, i.e. every node has equal probability $p$ of connecting with every other node.
-While this is a very simple model and unlikely to be seen in reality, it can be helpful as a benchmark or null model as we will see later in this work.
-A generalization of the ER model to allow for heterogeneous edge probabilities is the Chung-Lu (CL) model \citep{chung2002average}.
-Let $\boldsymbol\theta=(\theta_1,\dots,\theta_n)$ be the {\it weight vector} and then $P_{ij}=\theta_i\theta_j$.
+Now, let us consider data generating models for simple networks.
+Let $A\sim P$ mean that $A_{ij}\sim\mathsf{Bernoulli}(P_{ij})$ independently for $1 \le i < j \le n$.
+Under this general framework, a number of statistical models have been proposed with different specifications of $P$, the data-generating matrix.
+The simplest such model is the {\it Erd\"{o}s-R\'{e}nyi} (ER) model \cite{erdos1959} where $P_{ij}=p$ for all $i\neq j$, i.e., each node has the same probability, $p$, of connecting with each remaining node.
+While this is a very simple model and unlikely to be observed in reality, it can be useful as a benchmark or null model.
+A generalization of the ER model to allow for heterogeneous edge probabilities is the Chung-Lu (CL) model \cite{chung2002average}, where the model parameters consist of a {\it weight vector} $\boldsymbol\theta=(\theta_1,\dots,\theta_n)$, and we have $P_{ij}\propto\theta_i\theta_j$.
 Nodes with larger $\theta_i$ are more likely to have edges in general, and, in particular, more likely to have edges with other nodes with large weights.
 A CL model may make sense for networks with {\it degree heterogeneity} where the {\it degree} of a node is the number of edges for that node, defined as $d_i=\sum_{j=1}^n A_{ij}$ for node $i$.
-The degree of a node is useful and simple measure of how important a node is to the network.
+The degree of a node is useful and simple measure of node importance.